What is equity and how can you use the money you have in your home to borrow cash for other purposes or to pay off debts?

 There are two ways your equity can increase:

-- Your home value stays the same but you pay down your mortgage debt with a repayment mortgage (but not an interest-only mortgage)
+Your home value stays the same but you pay down (reduce) your mortgage debt with a repayment mortgage (but not an interest-only mortgage).
+In other words, you pay off the underlying mortgage debt in order to reduce the amount of money you're borrowing from the bank or building society.

 It's not uncommon for homeowners to borrow against their equity by remortgaging to get a cash lump sum, often to pay for home improvements that can add value.

-With mortgage rates at all time lows remortgaging may seem like the cheapest way to borrow large sums of money, but borrowing more means paying more interest overall, so is it a better idea than a short-term loan?
+With mortgage rates relatively low, remortgaging may seem like the cheapest way to borrow large sums of money.
+But borrowing more means paying more interest overall, so is it a better idea than a short-term loan?

 The most obvious way to access your equity is by selling your home.
 Typically, your equity is put towards a deposit to buy a new home.